ShootingWong/HEXA/README.md

 ```
 python get_id_embedding_${dataset_name}.py
 ```
-We also provide the proprocessed node embeddings by Google Drive (Pleases refer to step 1).
+We also provide the preprocessed node embeddings via Google Drive (Pleases refer to step 1).

 ### Training Model
-After data processing, we can train the HEXA by following commands
+After data processing, we can train the HEXA by following the command,
 ```
 bash run_tg_cr.sh
 ```
-We also provide the trained checkpoint in by google driver.
+We also provide the trained checkpoint via Google Drive.

 For AOL: https://drive.google.com/file/d/1gDdCDU_HFZhTUfQdVUIrBFoEyfixdLTl/view?usp=share_link